 Recognizing and fixing the situation can be difficult.
 It’s important to get to know each of your developers individually and understand their career aspirations and work preferences.
 The best way to keep them engaged will depend on the kind of challenges that they’re seeking and goals that motivate them.

-“We encourage our engineers to learn new technologies and to experiment on our internal projects and tooling,” says Bill Brock, Director of Engineering at Very.
+“We encourage our engineers to learn new technologies and to experiment on our internal projects and tooling,” says Bill Brock, VP of Engineering at Very.
 “We tackle a wide array of problems here at Very and always want our team to be able to select the best tool for the job.”

 Make Room For Innovation

 Apple has Blue Sky, which allows workers to spend a few weeks on pet projects; LinkedIn has InCubator, a program that gives engineers time away from their regular work to develop on their own ideas; and Microsoft created The Garage, where employees can build their own products using Microsoft resources.

 Here at Very, we’ve adopted Google’s 80/20 rule to give developers the space and time to pursue their passions.
 Our developers work four days a week on client work, and Fridays are reserved for internal work, learning new tools, or pursuing pet projects.
 If you can’t allot that much time, think about hosting a hackathon or simply giving your team the freedom to explore different approaches to the “core” projects they’re working on.